MoniIgnacio/MoniIgnacio/README.md

 # 💫 About Me:
-🔭 I’m currently working on: [Portfolio]
+🔭 Here you can see some information about me: [Portfolio]

 <br>🌱 I’m currently learning:
 - ![React Native](https://img.shields.io/badge/react_native-%2320232a.svg?style=plastic&logo=react&logoColor=%2361DAFB)